- Amazon S3 Source

-Check this box to use a TLS protocol to retrieve your security identities.
+Select this option to use a TLS protocol to retrieve your security identities.
 If you do, we strongly recommend selecting StartTLS if you can.
 Since LDAPS is a much older protocol, you should only select this value if StartTLS is incompatible with your environment.

-By default, Coveo Cloud retrieves the email address associated to each security identity from the
+By default, Coveo retrieves the email address associated to each security identity from the

 "Database Configuration" Section